 This jazz guitar lesson with diagrams is about the minor blues scale with a flat fifth (b5).
 This is simply a common pentatonic scale with a b5 added.
 It's a great scale to learn because it spices up the minor pentatonic.

-This jazz guitar lesson with diagrams and scale charts is about the mixo blues scale also called mixolydian blues scale or hybrid blues scale.
+This jazz lesson with diagrams and scale charts is about the mixo-blues scale also called Mixolydian blues scale or hybrid blues scale.
 You will learn how to build it and how to play it on guitar.